WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/Windows.rst

 .. _compileWin:

 ==================================
-How to compile WRF-Fire on Windows
+How to Compile WRF-Fire on Windows
 ==================================

 .. note::